 The All option will unlock this file for every language version while the others will only be accessible by the specified language.

-In the statistics tab you can see all statistics that have been collected for your modification.
+In the statistics tab you can see all statistics that have been collected for your project.

 The Downloads section contains the overall downloads over all your releases and the downloads per version.